manairaed/OverView/README.md

 - My GitHub profile showcases some of the projects I have worked on and the skills I have developed over time.
 I hope that you find my work interesting and informative, and I am always open to feedback and suggestions.

 - Feel free to reach out to me if you have any questions or just want to chat about technology and software engineering.
-Let's connect and build something amazing together!
+Let's connect and build something amazing together